holoskii/Arduino/README.md

-# How to use
+# How to use GUI
-1. Rapidly smash bios(F12/DEL) key to enter the BIOS
+1. Open file app.py in ARDUINO/app
-2. Choose USB flash drive and press Enter to boot from it
+2. Press Ctrl+F5 to start GUI app
-3. Open the sketch from VS Code, set the required parameters
+3. Set the desired parameters or load them from profile
-4. Save the doc with Ctrl+S
+4. Press 'compile' to flush Arduino
-5. Open terminal, split it with Ctrl+Shift+O
+5. Press 'start' to start reading Arduino output and display it
-6. In one split run ard_compile and ard_read (or ard_read_clear)
+6. 'stop' button disables reading from Arduino, the board keeps working and sending info
-7. In second split run ard_plot
+7. 'clear' button clears the data file

-# Functions
+# Functions (prefer using GUI)
 <pre>
 ard_compile    # Compile and upload the sketch into Arduino
 ard_read       # Read and save to file in append mode